siddhi-io/www/en/docs/docs/query-guide.md

 insert into <table>
 ```

-Similar to streams, you need to use the `current events`, `expired events` or the `all events` keyword between `insert` and `into` keywords in order to insert only the specific event types.
+Similar to streams, the `current events`, `expired events` or the `all events` keyword can be used between `insert` and `into` keywords in order to insert only the specific event types.
 For more information, see [Event Type](#event-type)

 **Example**

-This query inserts all the events from the `TempStream` stream to the `TempTable` table.
+Query to inserts all the events from the `TempStream` stream to the `TempTable` table.

 ```sql
 from TempStream